wultra/powerauth-crypto/docs/Activation-Recovery.md

 For all cases, we recommend you to implement the following countermeasures:

 - Your application should receive a push notification once the activation is recovered on another device.
+- You should also notify the user via other digital channel, like SMS or e-mail.
 - You should adequately inform the user about how sensitive Recovery Code and PUK are.